aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 This will create a ParallelCluster in your AWS account, and you may inspect the progress in AWS CloudFormation console.

-3. After the cluster is created successfully, perform the [post-install actions](../general/ami/post_installation.md) to configure the head node and compute nodes.
+3. After the cluster is created successfully, [post-install actions](../general/ami/post_installation.md) now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and compute nodes.

 4. After post-installation actions are complete, see [this](../jobs/dp-bert-launch-job.md) about how to launch a training job.